-may bе Entry obtained by acquisition, internal development or In the case of a new industry like the sharptooth catfish collaboration. industry, collaboration may be the best approach in order to exploit the new opportunity.
+obtained acquisition, internal development or Entry may be by In the case of a new industry like the sharptooth catfish collaboration. industry, collaboration may be the best approach in order to exploit the new opportunity.
 The cooperative marketing effort of the South African trout producers is a good example.
-A major advantage is that risk is shared and therefore reduced for each of the participating producers or It is further possible for each company to contribute specific skills and resources, the lack of which might make it impossible for any individual company to go it alone.
+A major advantage is that risk is shared and therefore reduced for each of the participating producers or It is further possible for each company to contribute specific companies. skills and resources, the lack of which might make it impossible for any individual company to go it alone.